axelvaldez/radical-companies/_posts/2023-01-06-yes-capital-is-good.markdown

   <li>Wages go up, thanks to Unions.</li>
   <li>But unions are centralized and ruled by FIAT, just like the businesses they are part of.</li>
   <li>Then unions “go away.”</li>
-  <li>Wages keep going up in wealthy counties.
-In poor countries wages are even lower than they used to be here.</li>
+  <li>Wages keep going up in wealthy countries.
+In poor countries wages are even lower than they used to be wealthy countries.</li>
   <li>Wages become salaries for very good, educated employees.</li>
   <li>Very good employees take work home.</li>
-  <li>Vacation time goes up, but very good employees don’t take advantage of it.
+  <li>Vacation time goes up, but very good employees don&rsquo;t take advantage of it.
 And proud of it.</li>
   <li>Businesses decide to have a purpose.</li>
   <li>Nevertheless, they are still owned by the people who brought in the capital (<em>i.e.</em>, that came from enclosures).</li>
   <li>Women join the workforce.</li>
+  <li>Women get paid less than men.
+Of course.
+Somebody has to pay for those wages increases.</li>
   <li>Most everybody is, or has been, an employee now, docile and obedient.
 And they all looked just the same.<a href="#en01"><sup id="bm01">1&nbsp;</sup></a></li>
  <li>Five billion people have Internet connectivity.<a href="#en02"><sup id="bm02">2&nbsp;</sup></a></li>
- <li>The RADICAL model enters from stage left…</li>
+ <li>The <span class="_paradigm">RADICAL</span> model enters from stage left…</li>
 </ul>

 <h1 class="_section">ENDNOTES</h1>